-Sturdy feel and solid construction holds up well to handling.
+Sturdy feel and solid construction hold up well to handling.
 “Bubble” design is attractive and offers something a little different from mainstream varieties.
 Set comes with a well-balanced array of sizes suitable for the whole family.
-Conveniently dishwasher safe.
-Great quality at an affordable price.
+Conveniently dishwasher-safe.

 “Bubbles” are purely decorative and won't improve grip.